-The 1844 Liberty Seated Dime (Buy on eBay) with a mintage of 72,500 pieces was nicknamed “Little Orphan Annie.”
-The issue was heavily promoted and the object of numerous implausible scenarios to explain why the coins were even more scarce than the mintage suggested.
-The tradition and controversy surrounding the issue have made it more popular and valuable than it would have been otherwise.
+The 1844 Liberty Seated Dime (Buy on eBay) is a popular issue of the series, nicknamed “Little Orphan Annie.”
+The issue was heavily promoted with numerous implausible scenarios to explain why the coins were scarcer than the mintage suggested.
+These stories and resulting attention drawn to the issue have made it more popular and valuable than it would have been otherwise.

-Ross had apparently hoarded the 1844 dime, and then coined the nickname, describing the issue as under appreciated by contemporary collectors.
-He offered explanations for the scarcity of the issue such as a large number being buried, washed away in a flood, melted into jewelry in Mexico, sunk to the bottom of the ocean, or melted in the Chicago fire.
-All of these stories and the subsequent controversy over the 1844 Liberty Seated Dime brought much collector interest, which remains to this day.
+Ross had apparently hoarded the 1844 dime and then went about describing the issue as underappreciated by contemporary collectors.
+He offered various explanations for the scarcity of the issue such as a large number being buried, washed away in a flood, melted into jewelry in Mexico, sunk to the bottom of the ocean, or melted in the Chicago Fire.
+All of these stories and the subsequent controversy over the 1844 Liberty Seated Dime brought much attention and intrigue.

 For present day collectors, the issue is relatively abundant, although it does remain elusive within higher uncirculated grades.
 There are only a handful of gems certified and a single example graded PCGS MS66, which most recently sold for $31,725 in 2016.